OpenEvalProject/evals/manuscripts/elife-102226/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/102226/elife-102226-fig8-v1.jpg)

 **Figure 8.:** (A) Live imaging of GFP::3xFLAG::NRDE-3 in 1-day-adult germlines for wild-type, eri-1, rde-3, and nrde-3(HK-AA) mutants, showing that NRDE-3 localizes to the nuclei of oocytes in wild-type, eri-1 mutant, and rde-3 mutants, and to the cytoplasm in the nrde-3(HK-AA) mutant.
 At least five individual gonads were imaged for each genotype.
 Dotted white line traces the proximal portion of the C. elegans gonad and outlines the individual oocytes.
 Scale bars, 25 μm.
 (B) Live imaging of 1-day-adult germlines and 8 cell embryos for EGO-1::degron; GFP::3xFLAG::NRDE-3 (top) and EGO-1::degron; GFP::3xFLAG::NRDE-3 in a rde-3 mutant (bottom) with ethanol (control) and 4 mM auxin treatment, showing that loss of both WAGO-class and CSR-class 22G-RNAs (rde-3 mutant and degron-mediated EGO-1 depletion) is necessary to result in cytoplasmic localization of NRDE-3 in both oocytes and early embryos.
 At least five individual gonads and embryos were imaged for each treatment condition.
 Dotted white line traces the proximal portion of the C. elegans gonad and outlines the individual oocytes.
 Arrowheads indicate granule localized NRDE-3 in 8 cell stage embryos.
 Scale bars, 25 μm in adults and 5 μm in embryos.
 (C) Box plot quantifying the RNA Pol II PSer2 signal intensity in oocytes of wild-type (GFP::NRDE-3 strain), and nrde-3(HK-AA) mutant (GFP::NRDE-3(HK-AA) strain), showing that PSer2 signal is significantly increased in all oocytes in the nrde-3(HK-AA) mutant.
 Each dot represents an individual oocyte, and all data points are shown.
 Bolded midline indicates median value, box indicates the first and third quartiles, and whiskers represent the most extreme data points within 1.5 times the interquartile range.
 Two-tailed t-tests were performed to determine statistical significance.
 See Materials and methods for a detailed description of quantification methods.
 (D) Bar plot quantifying the RNA Pol II PSer2 expression pattern in wild-type (GFP::NRDE-3 strain), and nrde-3(HK-AA) mutant (GFP::NRDE-3(HK-AA) strain) oocytes, showing that the PSer2 signal is retained on DNA longer in the nrde-3(HK-AA) mutant.
 At least 10 oocytes were used for quantification for each strain.
 Examples of three patterns of PSer2 signal are shown on right.
 Arrows point to a region of DNA to highlight PSer2 enrichment or exclusion.
 Scale bars, 2 μm.
 (E) Immunofluorescence imaging of PSer2 signal and DAPI stained DNA in oocytes of wild-type (GFP::NRDE-3), and nrde-3(HK-AA) mutant (GFP::NRDE-3(HK-AA)), showing that the PSer2 signal appears earlier on DNA in the nrde-3(HK-AA) mutant.
 Images are maximum intensity projections of 12.5 μm z-stack, which allows for optimal visualization of the DNA-associated PSer2 signal, but obscures the ‘excluded from DNA’ pattern.
 At least five individual animals for each genotype.
 Arrows indicate the PSer2 signal on DNA.
-Scale bars, 25 μm.Figure 8—source data 1.Figure 8C–D.
+Scale bars, 25 μm.

-## NRDE-3 represses RNA Pol II and promotes global transcriptional repression in oocytes
+### NRDE-3 represses RNA Pol II and promotes global transcriptional repression in oocytes

 Oocytes undergo global transcriptional repression across diverse species (Woodland, 1987).
 In C. elegans, transcriptional shutdown begins during the diakinesis stage of late oocytes to prepare for fertilization, and reactivates at the 4 cell stage embryos to initiate zygotic transcription (Walker et al., 2007).
 Previous work has shown that topoisomerase II acting with the condensin II complex, H3K9me3, and the zinc-finger containing protein PIE-1 are critical for global transcriptional repression (Belew et al., 2023), but the complete molecular mechanisms underlying the oocyte-to-embryo transition remain not fully understood.
 We therefore aimed to address whether germline-expressed NRDE-3 could play a role in these pathways.